On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Profinite groups with finite NCC

 Theorem~\ref{thm:step3} is a fairly easy consequence of the following proposition:

-\begin{Proposition} Let $G$ be a metabelian profinite group with finite NCC, and write $G$ as an extension $1\to A\to G\to C\to 1$ where both $A$ and $C$ are abelian.
-Let $\pi: C\to \Aut(A)$ be the map induced by the conjugation action of $G$ on $A$.
-Then $\pi(C)$ is finite. \end{Proposition}
+\begin{Proposition} Let $G$ be a metabelian profinite group with finite NCC, and let $A$ be an abelian closed normal subgroup of $G$ such that $G/A$ is also abelian.
+The following hold: \begin{itemize} \item[(a)] $G$ has an open abelian subgroup containing $A$; \item[(b)] $G$ is virtually procyclic. \end{itemize} \end{Proposition}

 We will first prove Theorem~\ref{thm:step3} assuming Proposition~\ref{lem:metabelian} and then prove Proposition~\ref{lem:metabelian}.